Edwin-Luijten/node-aws-lambda/README.md

 ### <a name="tests"></a> Tests
 This skeleton comes with [Jest](https://jestjs.io/).
 And includes tests covering the lib folder.
-Run them by executing _(by default it generates coverage in ./coverage, the html page can be found in: ./coverage/Icov-report)_:
+Run them by executing:
 ```shell
 npm run test
 ```
+_(by default it generates coverage in ./coverage, the html page can be found in: ./coverage/Icov-report)_
 <p align="right">(<a href="#usage">back to usage</a>)</p>

 ### <a name="response"></a> Response